SnakeFist007/puzzle-of-personality/source/content/Type 4 - The Individualist.md

 - easily offended, people have to walk on eggshells around them or avoid them entirely
 - most likely to confront people, can find themselves in a negative spiral after blowing up
     - aggressively shameless

+⟶ This Four may resemble an Eight, due to dealing with their pain by expression of anger and confrontation.

 ### Blind Spot